hash-im-table/portfolio/README.md

 # The Purpose of this Portfolio
-This WIP portfolio is a place for me to showcase my Game Development experiments in Unity, Unreal and Blender.
+This (under-construction) portfolio is a place for me to showcase my Game Development experiments in Unity, Unreal and Blender.
 The portfolio, is very much a WIP and will be updated regularly!

 Table of contents
 =================